-7.8 The Green and Coronation Gardens were commented on favourably by 55% and 82% respectively of respondents to the Community Consultation in 2014.
+- 7.9 The Green and Coronation Gardens were commented on favourably by 55% and 82% respectively of respondents to the Community Consultation in 2014.
 Opinion on the draft policy with its proposed list of designated sites in the village was canvassed during the Community Consultation in February 2017.
 97.8% said they were in favour of the policy.
-The comments we received were wholly supportive of protecting the local green spaces within the village and those sites that had been identified during the preparation of the Neighbourhood Plan.
+The comments we received were wholly supportive of protecting the local green spaces within the village and those sites that had been identified during the preparation of the Neighbourhood Plan. - 7.10 The designation of Round Field as Local Green Space was first proposed during the Community Consultation in February 2017.
+Following representations to the Parish Council, it was the subject of a special meeting of the Parish Council on 8th May 2017.
+The site is recognised as an area of Great Landscape Value by the Local Plan.
+A preliminary assessment in May 2015 and identified that the site had potential to support reptiles, dormice, badgers and breeding birds.
+It has been established from a more detailed survey, as recently as November 2015, that EU-protected species of dormice and slow-worm are present on the site24.
+The meeting concluded with a favourable vote from parishioners that were present.
+The Parish Council agreed therefore that Round Field should be designated as Local Green Space.